-2023 2022
+2024 2023

 Revenue Partner Contributions (Fees)

-Almonte General Hospital \$ 524 \$ 444 5 142
+Almonte General Hospital \$ 486 \$ 524

+Brightshores Health System 6,692 5,099

-Grey Bruce Health Services Hanover District Hospital 5,099 639 5,143 572
+Hanover District Hospital 785 639

-Muskoka Algonquin Hospital 2,159 2,031
+Muskoka Algonquin Hospital 2,250 2,159

-Orillia Soldiers Memorial Hospital 3,271 2,858
+Orillia Soldiers Memorial Hospital South Bruce Grey Health Centre 3,408 1,242 3,271 1,246

-South Bruce Grey Health Centre 1,246 1,288
+South Druce Grey Health Centre 1,272 1,240

-12,938 12,336
+14,863 12,938

-Other Revenue 203 69
+Other Revenue - 203

-Total Revenue 13,141 12,405
+Total Revenue 14,863 13,141

-Due to Partners (919) (1,230)
+Due (to) from Partners (1,582) (919)

-Net Revenue 12,222 11,175
+Net Revenue 13,281 12,222

 Expenses

-Compensation - Salaries and Wages 3,241 2,932
+Compensation - Salaries and Wages 3,662 3,241

-Benefit Contributions to Employees 755 710
+Benefit Contributions to Employees 962 755

-Purchased Service Personnel - 26

-Licensing and Maintenance Contracts - 3,571

-Supplies and Other Expenses 8,226 3,936
+Supplies and Other Expenses 8,657 8,226

-Total Expenses 12,222 11,175
+Total Expenses 13,281 12,222

 Net Revenue Over Expenses \$ - \$ -

-17. Commitments
+16. Commitments

-- (a) The Markdale Hospital redevelopment project is a ministry supported project for which eligible building and design costs will be 90% funded from the Ministry.
+- (a) The Markdale Hospital redevelopment project is a Ministry supported project for which eligible building and design costs will be 90% funded from the Ministry.
 The remaining 10% represents the local share which will be funded by the Hospital and its fundraising sources.
 On November 4, 2020 an agreement with Bird Construction and various other vendors for the Markdale Hospital redevelopment project for a bid price of \$68,635 was accepted.
-To date, \$56,506 (2022 \$18,955) has been spent related to this commitment. - (b) On January 24, 2023, the Hospital has entered into a contract with Cerner Canada ULC for expansion of clinical electronic documentation to all areas within the organization and to facilitate more enhanced clinical decisions for better patient care.
-The provision of services is for the GBIN, which represents a partnership agreement including Grey Bruce Health Services, South Bruce Grey Health Centre, Hanover & District Hospital, Muskoka Algonquin Hospital, Orillia Soldiers' Memorial Hospital and Almonte General Hospital, to which each partner shares in the financial commitment.
+To date, the full amount (2023 - \$56,506) has been spent related to this commitment. - (b) On January 24, 2023, the Hospital has entered into a contract with Cerner Canada ULC for expansion of clinical electronic documentation to all areas within the organization and to facilitate more enhanced clinical decisions for better patient care.
+The provision of services is for the GBIN, which represents a partnership agreement including Brightshores Health System, South Bruce Grey Health Centre, Hanover & District Hospital, Muskoka Algonquin Hospital, Orillia Soldiers' Memorial Hospital and Almonte General Hospital, to which each partner shares in the financial commitment.
 The contract was awarded at an approximate cost of \$16,724.
 Overall the multiyear project is planned for a total cost of \$42,396 and with the Hospital's partnership share being approximately \$18,182 (42.88%).
-To date, the Hospital has not incurred any costs relating to this commitment. - (c) During the year the Hospital completed and received final ministry approval for the Southampton Hospital CT scanner for mechanical, electrical and structural drawings and construction is to begin May 2023.
-The Hospital is currently in a committed purchase order with Siemens Healthineers Care for \$1,416 and Western Medical for 1,527 and thus far \$742 has been spent on the project. - (d) On May 13, 2022, the Hospital signed a purchase and sale agreement for the purchase of a property for \$24,000 from Heritage Community Living at Lakeview Inc. to be used for the Bayview Recovery Center.
-The purchase of the property is still pending financing and ministry approval but thus far a deposit of \$1,500 has been disbursed. - (e) On February 15, 2023 the board approved the purchase of a second MRI machine for the Owen Sound Hospital.
-In February, 20, 2023 the organization has entered into a purchase commitments with Western Medical of \$1,519 and Siemens Healthineers of \$1,800. - (f) During the year a tender was awarded to Shertine Construction Ltd. For \$1,029 for crisis support program and health records space renovations for better patient flow management.
+To date, the Hospital has incurred costs of \$28 relating to this commitment. - (c) On May 13, 2022, the Hospital signed a purchase and sale agreement for the purchase of a property for \$24,000 from Heritage Community Living at Lakeview Inc. to be used for the Wellness and Recovery Centre.
+The purchase of the property has not been completed as there were final development delays.
+Thus far outlays of \$2,217 have been disbursed. - (d) Due to limitations within the space the Hospital has entered into a lease agreement with the Heritage Mall.
+This has a total cost of \$957, with \$16 in outlays so far.

-18. Contingencies
+17. Contingencies

-Grey Bruce Health Services is involved in various legal proceedings and believes it has adequate legal defences and/or insurance coverage with respect to these actions.
+Brightshores Health System is involved in various legal proceedings and believes it has adequate legal defences and/or insurance coverage with respect to these actions.
 However, it is possible that these cases could result in outcomes unfavourable to the Hospital.
 The outcome of litigation is inherently difficult to predict.
 In the event of an adverse outcome, management believes the amount of any such loss in excess of insurance coverage would not be material.

 The Hospital participates in the Healthcare Insurance Reciprocal of Canada, a pooling of the public liability insurance risks of its hospital members.
 Members of the pool pay annual premiums, which are actuarially determined.
 Members are subject to assessment for losses, if any, experienced by the pool for the year in which they were members.
-No assessments have been made to March 31, 2023, with respect to claims.
+No assessments have been made to March 31, 2024, with respect to claims.